noexec/curldl-assets/README.md

 PycURL is dual licensed under the LGPL and an MIT/X derivative license, so keeping these builds in the repo is fine.

+## License

+This project is released under the [GNU LGPL License Version 3](LICENSE.md) or any later version.